Productivity Enhancement Program (PEP)

-PEP project proposals will be assessed against their contribution to meeting the following principles:
+PEP project proposals were assessed against their contribution to meeting the following principles:

 - Increase Inland Rail throughput, helping to maximise the benefits realised through the project, drive modal shift from road to rail and safeguard the Commonwealth’s substantial equity investment.

 - Support regional economic growth by funding the development, re-positioning or re-organising of local infrastructure to increase the competitiveness of regional economies and supply chains.

 - Deliver cost-effective improvements to the national rail freight network through strategic investment, based on independent technical advice and in consultation with the Australian Rail Track Corporation (ARTC) and state track managers.